cf73/humanity/content/collections/articles/european-unions-defense-of-democracy-plan.md

         text: Eurobarometer
       -
         type: text
-        text: ", published on 6 December, shows that the main concerns for EU citizens in the context of the elections in Europe are related to people basing their voting decision on disinformation (78%), followed by elections being manipulated through cyberattacks (72%), foreign countries influencing elections covertly (70%) and people being pressured into voting in a particular way (65%). \_"
+        text: ", published on 6 December (2023), shows that the main concerns for EU citizens in the context of the elections in Europe are related to people basing their voting decision on disinformation (78%), followed by elections being manipulated through cyberattacks (72%), foreign countries influencing elections covertly (70%) and people being pressured into voting in a particular way (65%). \_"
   -
     type: paragraph
     content: